ptavares/go-git-projects/README.md

 # Custom clone configuration
 clone_config:
   destination: /tmp/test    # Directory where all projects will be cloned
+  # Gitlab specific configuration
   group_id: 10              # Id of the group where projects are stored
+  # Github specific configuration (one of user or organization)
+  user: ptavares            # github user where projects are stored
+  organization: myorg       # github organization where projects are stored

 # If the api_token is not the one to use for cloning projects,
 # you can specify basic or ssh authentication method